Secret Stories

 The Spell of Containment

 The spell that split this current from conscious awareness was never shouted.
-It was whispered, smiled, approved, awarded.
+It was whispered, smiled, approved, and awarded.

 “What you feel isn’t real.”